 - Businesses in bankruptcy or liquidation or undergoing debt restructuring at the time applications for finance are submitted.

 Full details on Bounce Back Loan Scheme eligibility criteria and the list of participating Bounce Back Loan Scheme lenders can be found on the British Business Bank website.

-The Government has determined that loans made under the Bounce Back Loan Scheme:
+The UK Government has determined that loans made under the Bounce Back Loan Scheme: